-The 8-bit multipurpose output port can be used as a general purpose output port, in which case the outputs are the complements of the Output Port Register (OPR).
-OPR[n] = 1 results in OP[n] = Low and vice versa.
+The output port pins may be controlled by the OPR, OPCR, MR and CR registers.
+Via appropriate programming they may be just another parallel port to external circuits, or they may represent many internal conditions of the UART.
+When this 8-bit port is used as a general purpose output port, the output port pins drive a state which is the complement of the Output Port Register (OPR).
+OPR(n) = 1 results in OP(n) = Low and vice versa.
 Bits of the OPR can be individually set and reset.
-A bit is set by performing a write operation at address H'E' with the accompanying data specifying the bits to be reset (1 = set, 0 = no change).
-Likewise, a bit is reset by a write at address H'F' with the accompanying data specifying the bits to be reset (1 = reset, 0 = no change).
+A bit is set by performing a write operation at address E16 with the accompanying data specifying the bits to be set (1 = set, 0 = no change).

+Likewise, a bit is reset by a write at address F16 with the accompanying data specifying the bits to be reset (1 = reset, 0 = no change).

-Outputs can be also individually assigned specific functions by appropriate programming of the Channel A mode registers (MR1A, MR2A), the Channel B mode registers (MR1B, MR2B), and the Output Port Configuration Register (OPCR).
+Outputs can be also individually assigned specific functions by appropriate programming of the Channel A mode registers (MR1A MR2A), the Channel B mode registers (MR1B, MR2B), and the Output Port Configuration Register (OPCR).

-OPERATION Transmitter
+TRANSMITTER OPERATION

-The SCN68681 is conditioned to transmit data when the transmitter is enabled through the command register.
-The SCN68681 indicates to the CPU that it is ready to accept a character by setting the TxRDY bit in the status register.
+The SCN2681 is conditioned to transmit data when the transmitter is enabled through the command register.
+The SCN2681 indicates to the CPU that it is ready to accept a character by setting the TxRDY bit in the status register.
 This condition can be programmed to generate an interrupt request at OP6 or OP7 and INTRN.
 When a character is loaded into the Transmit Holding Register (THR), the above conditions are negated.
 Data is transferred from the holding register to transmit shift register when it is idle or has completed transmission of the previous character.
 The TxRDY conditions are then asserted again which means one full character time of buffering is provided.
 Characters cannot be loaded into the THR while the transmitter is disabled.

 The transmitter converts the parallel data from the CPU to a serial bit stream on the TxD output pin.
 It automatically sends a start bit followed by the programmed number of data bits, an optional parity bit, and the programmed number of stop bits.
 The least significant bit is sent first.
 Following the transmission of the stop bits, if a new character is not available in the THR, the TxD output remains High and the TxEMT bit in the Status Register (SR) will be set to 1.

-Transmission resumes and the TXEMT bit is cleared when the CPU loads a new character into the THR.
+Transmission resumes and the TxEMT bit is cleared when the CPU loads a new character into the THR.

 If the transmitter is disabled, it continues operating until the character currently being transmitted is completely sent out.
 The transmitter can be forced to send a continuous Low condition by issuing a send break command.

 The transmitter can be reset through a software command.
 If it is reset, operation ceases immediately and the transmitter must be enabled through the command register before resuming operation.
 If CTS operation is enable, the CTSN input must be Low in order for the character to be transmitted.
 If it goes High in the middle of a transmission, the character in the shift register is transmitted and TxDA then remains in the marking state until CTSN goes Low.
 The transmitter can also control the deactivation of the RTSN output.
-If programmed, the RTSN output will be reset one bit time after the character in the transmitt shift register and transmit holding register (if any) are completely transmitted, if the transmitter has been disabled.
+If programmed, the RTSN output will be reset one bit time after the character in the transmit shift register and transmit holding register (if any) are completely transmitted, if the transmitter has been disabled.